Non-fatal shooting on residential Christchurch street after pursuit was justified, watchdog rules

-The police watchdog has found that officers were justified in shooting an armed man when a pursuit ended on a residential Christchurch street.
+Officers were justified in firing on an armed man when a pursuit ended on a residential Christchurch street, the police watchdog has ruled.

 Three days earlier, police had chased a car in the area but abandoned the pursuit when they were fired upon.
-None of the occupants were apprehended at this time.
+None of the occupants was apprehended at that time.

-On February 26, an officer saw a man in the same car and a pursuit ensued, with police using tyre spikes to immobilise the car.
+On February 26 last year, an officer saw a man in the same car and a pursuit ensued.
+Police spiked the tyres to bring the car to a slow on Eveleyn Couzins Ave in Richmond.

 The driver, Tolu Ma'anaiama, continued driving at a low speed waving a shotgun out of the window.
-He then stopped in a residential area and got out of the car.
+He then stopped and got out of the car.

 During the exchange that followed, he fired two shots at officers.

-Three police officers then fired a total of 35 shots between them, hitting the man twice.
+Three police officers then fired a total of 35 shots between them, hitting Ma'anaiama twice.
 No other person was injured.

 The fleeing driver later claimed it was a desperate "suicide by cop" attempt and was jailed for nine years.

-The Independent Police Conduct Authority has found that police were justified in firing at him to defend themselves and others.
+The Independent Police Conduct Authority has found police were justified in firing at him to defend themselves and others.

 The use of the police dog was also justified as it enabled officers to carry out the arrest.